Cream Vs Powder

 Applying Cream and Powder Contour for Beginners

-As I touched on, contouring helps us sculpt our face.
+As I touched on, contouring helps us sculpt our faces.
 So essentially we are using light and shade to add dimension and depth.

 Let’s say you want to create a stronger cheekbone.